bosp

 Michael Madsen is an actor and lives in California.
 He has five books of poetry published.

 Gerard Malanga, poet, photographer and filmmaker, worked closely with Andy Warhol duing the artist's most creative period in the mid-Sixties.
-His several books of poetry, ranging from chic death (1971) to Mythologies of the Heart (1996), have earned him worldwide recognition.
-Bottle of Smoke Press published his photograph of Charles Plymell as an artistamp.
+His several books of poetry, ranging from chic death (1971) to The New Melancholia & Other Poems (2021), have earned him worldwide recognition.

 E. William Martin is the author of Judas Tree (WCP) available at amazon.com and the upcoming Paper Spirits (WCP).
 He has his degree from Virginia Commonwealth University and has been published most recently in the Red River Review, Millennium, Richmond Poets Against the War, Dead Mule, Gin Bender Poetry Review, and the Whispers Anthology.